-We usually get this question very often: should we take the kids or not?
+We usually get this question very often: Traveling with kids at the Sahara desert is okay?

-First of all, we want to make clear that either you are coming from Fez or from Marrakech, it will be a long journey (10 hours road trip).
+First of all, we want to make clear that either you are coming from Fez or from Marrakech, it is a long journey (10 hours road trip).

-If your kids are not used to spending long periods of time in a car, this is going to be very difficult for them.
+If your kids are not used to spending long periods of time in a car, this is going to be very difficult to traveling with kids.
 If you’re considering a Sahara visit, you MUST take this into consideration.
-If you’re unsure how they will do, never book a shared tour, because you won’t be able to stop when you require.
+It’s better to book a shared tour.
+Because you won’t be able to stop when you require it.

-After the note about the length of time spent in the car, next point is about activities.
-Essentially, you’re driving 10+ hours to see this amazing experience in one of the most remote places of the world.
+After the note about the length of time spent in the car, the next point is about activities.
+Essentially, you’re driving 10+ hours to see this amazing experience in one of the most remote places in the world.
 But from a kid’s point of view, take into account that electronic gadgets won’t work.
-If your kids aren’t the type to spend hours without being entertained, then plan accordingly.
-This can be an amazing experience, or a frustrating one!
+If your kids aren’t the type to spend hours without being entertained, then traveling with kids can be difficult.
+This can be an amazing experience or a frustrating one!

-Usually the arrival time in Kam Kam Dunes is at sunset, then while having dinner we usually have “tajine” and chicken or meat.
-Take into consideration that kids may not be used to Moroccan food and if they don’t like it much, there are very limited options on site.
-We advise to bring some food with you.
-Baby highchair is not available.
+Usually, the arrival time in Kam Kam Dunes is at sunset.
+Also, take into consideration that kids may not be used to Moroccan food.
+And if they don’t like it much, there are very limited options on site.
+We advise you to bring some food with you.
+A baby highchair is not available.

 Remember that weather at the desert is very severe, from a possible sand storm, to very high temperatures during the day and very cold during the night.
 The kids buggy will not slide in the sand.

 Regarding emergencies, you also must consider that Kam Kam Dunes is located in the desert and the nearest basic “hospital” is in Errachidia (3.5 hours), so you must bring medicines you think you could require.
 We have a cat and a dog, and we are surrounded by sand, so if you have any allergy you need to be ready for this.